 “There appeared in these our days a man, of the Jewish Nation, of great virtue, named Yeshua [Jesus], who is yet living among us, and of the Gentiles is accepted for a Prophet of truth, but His own disciples call Him the Son of God- He raiseth the dead and cureth all manner of diseases.
 A man of stature somewhat tall, and comely, with very reverent countenance, such as the beholders may both love and fear, his hair of (the colour of) the chestnut, full ripe, plain to His ears, whence downwards it is more orient and curling and wavering about His shoulders.
 In the midst of His head is a seam or partition in His hair, after the manner of the Nazarenes.
 His forehead plain and very delicate; His face without spot or wrinkle, beautified with a lovely red; His nose and mouth so formed as nothing can be reprehended; His beard thickish, in colour like His hair, not very long, but forked; His look innocent and mature; His eyes grey, clear, and quick- In reproving hypocrisy He is terrible; in admonishing, courteous and fair spoken; pleasant in conversation, mixed with gravity.
 It cannot be remembered that any have seen Him Laugh, but many have seen Him Weep.
 In proportion of body, most excellent; His hands and arms delicate to behold.
 In speaking, very temperate, modest, and wise.
 A man, for His singular beauty, surpassing the children of men.”

-Another letter from Pontius Pilate to Tiberius Caesar, describing the physical appearance of Jesus, also gives information.
+Another letter from Pontius Pilate to Tiberius Caesar, describing his physical appearance, also gives information.
 Copies are in the Congressional Library in Washington, D.C.

 “TO TIBERIUS CAESAR: